 The identifier is used to update information for the local instance of the application, such as assigning users and groups to the application.
 The identifier can also be used to update the properties of the enterprise application or to configure single-sign on.

-This option doesn't affect whether or not an application appears on the My Apps portal.
+This option determines whether or not an application appears on the My Apps portal.
 To show the application there, assign an appropriate user or group to the application.
 This option has no effect on users' access to the application when it's configured for any of the other single sign-on modes.

 If this option is set to Yes, then users and other applications or services must first be assigned this application before being able to access it.

 If this option is set to No, then all users are able to sign in, and other applications and services are able to obtain an access token to the application.
 This option also allows any external users that may have been invited into your organization to sign in.

 This option only applies to the following types of applications and services: